encoredev/encore/docs/platform/infrastructure/infra.md

 ## Production Infrastructure

-Encore provisions production infrastructure resources using best-practice guidelines and services for each respective cloud provider.
+Encore Cloud provisions production infrastructure resources using best-practice guidelines and services for each respective cloud provider.

 |                     | GCP                                                                         | AWS                                                                        |
 | ------------------- | --------------------------------------------------------------------------- | -------------------------------------------------------------------------- |